Though young and healthy, unvaccinated father dies of COVID - NewsBreak

 The Alabama Hospital Association said this week that 85% of hospitalized COVID-19 patients are unvaccinated.

 Christina Tidmore also had COVID-19 but recovered.
-She said she and her husband were not against vaccines - their children are current on their childhood immunizations.
+She said she and her husband were not anti-vaccine, but heard conflicting information — including, she said, from doctors.

-But the couple was unsure about the coronavirus vaccine due to conflicting viewpoints on their social media feeds and in conversations.

-She said that they didn’t “know hardly anybody that had gotten real sick and figured we would be OK.”
-Josh himself in the spring shared an article critical of Dr. Anthony Fauci, writing, “this is why I don't believe 99.9% of what's said about this virus.”

 A jokester with a heart of gold, Josh loved to help others and to make people laugh, especially kids.
 He sauntered into Easter and Christmas gatherings wearing an inflatable dinosaur costume and ran around hugging family members.
 He would cheerfully photobomb beachgoers.
 He didn’t hesitate to rush to help a motorcyclist injured in an accident near the north Alabama church his grandparents founded.